Margot Smith: Biography

 Smith died on 17 April 2011 in Bondi, aged 44.
 A tribute concert organised by Kilbey, Koppes and Tim Powles (all from the Church), was held in her honour in September 2011.
 According to Kilbey, "one of the most brilliant singer/songwriters I have ever heard...
 She had a gift for composing on the spot."
-The concert inclduded material from her two albums as well as previously unreleased works.
+The concert included material from her two albums as well as previously unreleased works.
 Her third album, Inhumaninane, appeared posthumously in 2012.